 Passo di Lavazé

 The upland of Passo Lavazé, 8 km far from Varena, is one of the most fascinating landscapes of Val di Fiemme.
 The huge expanse of meadows, framed by spruces, larches and Swiss pines, is dominated by the mount Pala di Santa (2.488 mt.).
-From the pass you can stare at a whole panorama over Catinaccio and Latemar, dolomitic peaks that, at every sunset, offer a natural show: the Alpenglow.
+From the pass you can have an amazing vista over Catinaccio and Latemar, dolomitic peaks that, at every sunset, offer a natural show: the Alpenglow.
 In summer, this is the ideal place for trekking, walks or mountain bike riding, tasting in mountain huts, fishing and Nordic walking.